ninewise/dissertation/on-the-side/make-database.md

 the equalized peptide/taxon and original peptide/taxon pairs as first steps in **calculate equalized consensus taxa** and **calculate original consensus taxa**.
-All taxa paired with the same sequence are then aggregated using a lineage based lowest common ancestor method.
+All taxa paired with the same sequence are then aggregated using a lineage-based lowest common ancestor method.
 The results are brought together in **create sequence table** resulting in the *sequences* table.